 Top-up payments – Top-up payments are agreed on an individual basis and dependent on your circumstances, whether you are in college, university or seeking employment or undertaking voluntary work.
 Examples of top-up payments include:

 - Setting up home allowance (leaving care grant) – eligible, relevant and former relevant care leavers can access a setting up home allowance.
 This is based on need and up to a maximum of £2000.

 - Discretionary payments – after an assessment, you may be entitled to discretionary payments.
-Examples include money towards driving lessons, bus passes, passport and cold weather payment.
+Examples include money towards driving lessons, bus passes, passport and cold weather payment and Council Tax.

 - Removal costs – we will arrange transport for approved moves to new accommodation.

 - Storage costs – where possible, we will provide support to you to store furniture and also keep personal possessions secure for a time limited period.

 Care leavers in custody - if you are 16 or 17 and are an eligible or relevant young person in custody, we will pay a weekly postal allowance up to £5 per week.
 This will be paid to the prison to distribute.

 Care leavers with children – if you are an eligible, relevant or former relevant young person you will receive a £15.00 allowance for your first child, whilst caring for your child independently.This will be until the child reaches 12 months old and can be paid in kind by the purchasing of baby products required.
 If you are living in a parent and baby cared placement, this will only be activated when you living independently.